College Football Picks Against the Spread Today: Week 4 ATS Predictions for Saturday

 With SMU ranked No. 66 in SP+ on defense, Josh Hoover and the Horned Frogs' No. 13-ranked offense are poised to light up Scott Symons' unit in the same way they did to Bill Belichick's North Carolina team.
 If Hoover and his loaded pass-catching corps can cover, a $10 bet at BetMGM pays an $8.70 profit.

 This year's Mayor's Cup, named because both of these schools reside in cities named Columbia, is a lot less interesting than it looked two weeks ago.
 South Carolina's Heisman Trophy odds-contending QB, LaNorris Sellers, got knocked out of the Gamecocks' loss to Vanderbilt last week, and his status is up in the air.
-Based on the way the line has moved, it opened at Missouri -3.5; it seems unlikely Sellers will play.
+Based on the way the line has moved, it opened at Missouri -3.5; it seemed unlikely Sellers would play, but the line dropped from -11.5 back to -3.5 once it was confirmed he'd be out there.

-Even if he does take the field, I'm still all over the Tigers, who look like a potential College Football Playoff team thanks to Eli Drinkwitz's transfer additions.
+Even if he does take the field, he's officially listed as questionable, I'm still all over the Tigers, who look like a potential College Football Playoff team thanks to Eli Drinkwitz's transfer additions.
 QB Beau Pribula (Penn State), running back Ahmad Hardy (UL Monroe), and wide receiver Kevin Coleman Jr. (Mississippi State) have all been among the best at their positions in the country.

 Those three, and a dominant O-line led by Cayden Green, have the Tigers ranked No. 17 in SP+, while South Carolina is ranked just No. 71.
 Missouri also has a top 20 defense led by Josiah Trotter, Damon Wilson II, and Zion Young.
 The Tigers can eat the Gamecocks and have a $10 bet pay an $8.70 profit at BetMGM.